I recently ran across this in Giarratano's apparatus criticus for his edition of Calpurnius Siculus' Bucolica:

 We use the word "library" to describe our project because that word's many meanings apply to what we're building: a library of texts and resources, a place where individuals and groups can study and collaborate on projects, a series of volumes published according to a uniform standard, and resources for digital applications.

 This space is for highlighting Internet resources for Latinists.
-The seventh resource in the spotlight is Glossa: A Latin Dictionary.
+The resource in the spotlight this month is Camena: Latin Texts of Early Modern Europe.

 Facilitating the finding and reading of all Latin texts.